automator-plus/tutorials/CEP/1-getting-started-with-the-adobe-premiere-pro-api/1-getting-started-with-the-adobe-premiere-pro-api.md

 <img src="./assets/PP_mute_api_example.jpg" width="100%">

-The documentation shows us that we can execute the <setMute()> function (or method) if we have a `Track Object`.
+The documentation shows us that we can execute the <code>setMute()</code> function (or method) if we have a `Track Object`.

 Again, if this is not making sense, don't worry we'll unpack all of it.
 However, something to note, is that the documentation for especially the Premiere Pro API is sometimes a bit outdated or faulty.
 For example, the `setMute()` method shown in the image above takes 1 parameter, `isMuted`.
 However, the main definition is missing the argument, as shown below, making it a bit confusing.

 <img src="./assets/PP_mute_api_example_fix.jpg">